 How: Sales Cadence Rules let sales managers specify exit criteria that apply to the entire sales cadence.

 5. Streamline Pricing Management with Product and Pricing Custom Report Types

-Salesforce Sales Cloud Summer ’20 feature is exciting for the product marketing professionals.
+Salesforce Sales Cloud Summer ’20 feature is exciting for product marketing professionals.
 Create custom report types based on price book entries.
 Managing and updating pricing is easier and more efficient now because users can build reports based on products and pricing.
 When creating custom report types, you can use price book entries as a primary object.
-For custom report types that have product as the primary object, we added price book entries as a secondary object.
+For custom report types that have products as the primary object, we added price book entries as a secondary object.